-- General access (for delivery of garden building, access to all sides for maintenance and applying wood treatments etc.)
+- Make sure there’s access (for delivery and access to all sides for maintenance and applying wood treatments etc.)

-- Surrounding area conditions (Foliage, young trees that may grow in future etc.)
+- Surrounding area conditions (Foliage, young trees that may grow in the future)

-- Natural light (a light area is best of the building is to be used as a workshop for example)
+- Natural light (a well-lit area is best if the building is to be used as a workshop for example)

-- View from the planned area (for summerhouses etc.)
+- The view of your garden from the planned area (for summerhouses etc.)

-- Do you intend to run an electrical supply to the building and does it give any implications?
+- Consider whether you intend to run an electrical supply to the building.

 - Pegs and string